-On average 33% of interviewers know within the first 90 seconds if you are the right candidate for the advertised job role, therefore advanced preparation is key to a successful interview and setting you apart from all other rival interviewees.
+They say on average 33% of interviewers know within the first 90 seconds if you are the right candidate for the advertised job role, therefore advanced preparation is key to a successful interview and setting you apart from all other rival veterinary interviewees.
 So we have put together suggested interview tips below:

 Before you attend your interview:

 - Research the practice and company

 - Plan your journey and allow for traffic and weather conditions

 - Bring with you your ID, CV, pen, notepad and any other related material

 - Due to the profession you may go straight from your current employment, so you’re working uniform will suffice